Cyrus Nowrasteh: Upcoming projects

-Among Nowrasteh's upcoming projects were reportedly to be film adaptations of Thomas Tessier's book The Nightwalker and The Last Campaign, Thurston Clarke's account of Robert F. Kennedy's 1968 presidential campaign.
+Nowrasteh is developing Dark Horse, a political thriller set in South America that centers on an assassination attempt against a political candidate, an event that sets the country ablaze.

-His most notable other project is a film about Andrew Jackson entitled The Battle of New Orleans.
-He is partnered with producer/manager Alan Siegel and Gerard Butler has expressed interest in portraying Jackson who led a ragtag army in defeating the British at New Orleans on January 8, 1815.
+Among Nowrasteh's other upcoming projects were reportedly to be film adaptations of Thomas Tessier's book The Nightwalker and The Last Campaign.

 Personal life

 Nowrasteh is married to screenwriter Elizabeth ("Betsy") G. Nowrasteh (born 1953).
-They have two sons, Alex and Mark.